CtrCat/crye_go_bot/README.md

 Later
 -----
-Test the bot by creating a Telegram bot token and a Utopia token.
+Test the bot by creating a Telegram bot token and crp.is public key and password `.

 And integrate the necessary methods and other APIs into the work of the bot.